JulieAnn2330/Midtown-Full-Stack-Employee-Directory/README.md

 <hr color= "slateblue" noshade>

 <h3 id='use'>How to Use the Project</h3>
 <p>This is a fairly static site, with no user input required.
-To filter or sort, simply click the drop downs for your selections.</p><br>
+To filter or sort, simply click the column headers to sort.</p><br>
 <a href="#top" id="start">(Back to Top of Page)</a><br>
 <br>
 <hr color= "slateblue" noshade>